Written by CorpsAfrica/Malawi Volunteer Mr. Dingaan Kafundu

 Before my CorpsAfrica service began, there was just so much that I wanted to achieve and had so many expectations.
-Five months in and there’s been quite a lot of crossing out and editing of this list and I’ve ended up coming up with a “Bucket-List” of sorts that I hope to get done by the end of my service.
-There’s going to be a lot of changes to this list, but there’s three things I definitely will not be changing.
+Five months in and there’s been quite a lot of crossing out and editing of this list and I’ve ended up coming up with a “Bucket List” of sorts that I hope to get done by the end of my service.
+There are going to be a lot of changes to this list, but there are three things I definitely will not be changing.
 So, here goes…

 Exploration is something I’m really passionate about and where better to do that than a new place.
 My bouts in exploration have already started on a low scale; I’ve been through a couple of forests and down a couple paths, but I want to go beyond.
 I want to just simply wake up one Saturday morning, grab my toothbrush, some tinned food, my matches, toss them into my backpack, hop on my bike, head out into the ‘great outdoors,’ and not return until Sunday afternoon.
 I’ve seen enough survival shows to think I can pitch my own make-shift tent and make it through the night., and so I’m definitely looking forward to that little bit of courage on that Saturday morning.